HydroModPy/HydroModPy/hydromodpy/spatial/geographic/README.md

 - Core modules are intentionally small and explicit to simplify testing and maintenance.
 - File/path contracts are centralized to keep downstream code deterministic.
+- `HydrographicNetwork` is the preferred cross-layer concept; `RiverNetworkProducts` should be treated as an internal preprocessing contract.

 ## Development Tips